nicoverbruggen/nv-garamond/README.md

 There is one version included in the repo:

-- **NV Garamond (Kobo)**: Best on Kobo.
-With adjusted metrics and a minor size bump, and old-style kerning.
-This enables improved kerning with the `kepub` renderer.
+- **NV Garamond**: With adjusted metrics and a minor size bump.
 Because this one starts thinner and at a tight line spacing, you have more control over the precise weight and line spacing on Kobo devices.

-- **NV Garamond (Classic)**: With adjusted metrics and a minor size bump.
-Because this one starts thinner and at a tight line spacing, you have more control over the precise weight and line spacing on Kobo devices.
+For an optimized Kobo version, please see my [other repository](https://github.com/nicoverbruggen/ebook-fonts) and look for the KF version of Garamond.

 ## License